MEES changes 2025–2030: what landlords need to do

 MEES allows several exemptions, registered for 5 years on the PRS Exemptions Register at gov.uk.
 The most common are: 'all relevant improvements made' — the landlord has made all measures recommended by the EPC up to the cost cap and the property still doesn't reach the minimum rating; 'high cost' — the cheapest recommended measure to meet the rating exceeds the cap; 'consent refused' — necessary works require third-party consent (tenant, lender, freeholder) and that consent has been refused; 'devaluation' — backed by an independent surveyor confirming the works would reduce the property value by 5% or more (rare).

-Every exemption requires evidence and renews every 5 years.
-Local authorities can demand the evidence and impose civil penalties of up to £30,000 per breach for non-compliance with MEES — so the register is not a route to ignore the regulation, it's a route to acknowledge that compliance is genuinely uneconomic in a specific case.
+Every exemption requires evidence, and most last 5 years (cost-cap exemptions under the announced 2030 regime will last 10).
+Local authorities can demand the evidence and fine non-compliant landlords — currently up to £5,000 per property in total under the domestic MEES penalty framework, rising to up to £30,000 per property per breach under the announced 2030 regime.
+The register is not a route to ignore the regulation; it's a route to acknowledge that compliance is genuinely uneconomic in a specific case.

 Need quotes for any of this?

-FixQuotes briefs the job and returns comparable quotes from independent local trades.
+FixQuotes writes the job up once and returns three quotes from independent local trades.
 Free for landlords, letting agents, and property managers.